ignaciogc/gopokedex/README.md

 #  GoPokedex

-GoPokedex is an extended Pokémon Go tracker.
+GoPokedex is an extended Pokémon Go tracker available at https://gopokedex.com

   - Track your seen, caught, shiny, 100%, 0%, and lucky Pokémon
   - Information about different forms